 No. Ireland does not issue a job seeker visa.
 Instead, the country issues a work permit.
 An Ireland work permit can be applied for after receiving an offer letter to work in the country.
 That is, first the applicant has to apply for a job, and then apply for an employment visa.
 If the application is successful, the applicant can visit Ireland to work in the country.

-No. To apply for an Ireland work visa the applicant must obtain an offer letter from an Ireland employer.
+No. To apply for an Ireland work visa, the applicant must obtain an offer letter from an Ireland employer.
 Moreover, the applicant must obtain a minimum salary of 30,000 Euros per year.

 International travellers must reside in Ireland for at least 5 years to be eligible for an Ireland PR.
 Those who have obtained a critical skills permit can apply for PR right after 2 years.

-Job offers at least 2 years and the salary range is between EUR 32,000(specific skills) and EUR 64,000, for another sector.
+Job offers at least 2 years, and the salary range is between EUR 32,000(specific skills) and EUR 64,000, for another sector.
 Occupation listed on the Critical Skills Occupation List.

 You can take any recognised English language test.
-For example, exams like IELTS/TOEFL/PTE exam to prove your English langauge proficiency.
+For example, exams like IELTS/TOEFL/PTE exam to prove your English language proficiency.
 Your language test may be requested by the employer before issuing you an offer letter.

 Relevant Reads